Step-by-Step Reasoning to Solve Grid Puzzles: Where do LLMs Falter?: Results and Analysis

 The first strategy Plan-and-Solve prompts the model to first generate a plan to solve the given problem and then follow those steps.
 The second strategy is inspired by the Self-correct method which uses a combination of self-verification and self-refine to improve reasoning.
 Next, we used the Self-discover technique which is a 2-step structured reasoning process.
-Lastly, we created our prompting technique called ``Feedback-Learning'' by providing specific feedback system instructions to the LLM based on our error taxonomy.
+We created our prompting technique called ``Feedback-Learning'' by providing specific feedback system instructions to the LLM based on our error taxonomy.
+Lastly, we also implemented a code-style prompting technique that implements a code to solve the puzzle but does not give a reasoning chain.
 The detailed prompt structure is described in Appendix \ref{Appendix:mitstrat} and the results of these strategies are in Table \ref{tab:mitstrat}.
 It is evident from the results that prompting-based strategies are not sufficient to significantly improve the LLM reasoning on the grid-puzzle-solving task.
 Compared to the rest of the strategies, Self-Discover marginally improves the performance on both accuracy and \textit{PuzzleEval}.
 These results indicate the need to develop techniques beyond prompting by having deeper insights from LLMs' reasoning chains.